algotrade-course/Group-10/README.md

 - You can check `utils/download_data.py` to check and modify the SQL command.

 ## Data Processing
+- Extracting the all records after 9.00AM and before 14.45PM.
 - After fetching the data into a list, it is converted into a Pandas DataFrame.
 - The dataset is then saved as a CSV file for future use.
 - The datetime column is set as the index, and the price column is converted to a numeric format.
 The data is resampled to a daily frequency, computing Open, High, Low, and Close (OHLC) values for each day.
 Any days without trading activity are removed by dropping rows containing NaN values.